knubez/TAMS/docs/differences.md

 ### Identification

+1. Although both versions use masks of the data  (and in that way, the identification does not need to depend on a specific grid), TAMS v1.0 uses the cloud-shaped masked    areas of interest for identifications while TAMS v2.0 uses convex-hull-shaped masked areas.
-1. In TAMS v2.0, 219 K areas thar are very small (<= 10 km2) are eliminated as well as 235 areas K that do not meet the 235 K area of 4000 km2.
+2. In TAMS v2.0, 219 K areas that are very small (<= 10 km2) are eliminated as well as 235 areas K that do not meet the 235 K area of 4000 km2.
-2. The statistics calculated (e.g., 219 K and 235 K std and averages) are taken from the total of the corresponding areas rather than taking the average of the potential multiple 219 K area averages within a 235 K area as in TAMS v1.0
+3. The statistics calculated (e.g., 219 K and 235 K std and averages) are taken from the total of the corresponding areas rather than taking the average of the potential multiple 219 K area averages within a 235 K area as in TAMS v1.0

 ### Tracking